Comodule/comodule-sdk-ios/README.md

 	.sink { [weak self] result in
 		switch result {
 		case .notAvailable:
-			// Module outputs no properties.
-This result is commond when no module is connected. case let .available(properties):
+			// Module is currently outputting no properties.
+			// This result is common when the module is disconnected. break
+		case let .available(properties):
-			// Module outputs properties
+			// Module is outputting properties
+			for property in properties {
+				print("Available property: \(property.identifier)")
+			}
 		}
 	}
 ```